Power Insight — Open Data for Smarter Energy Decisions

 Today, data centers make up about 4.4% of total U.S. electricity consumption (176 TWh in 2023).
 By 2030, this share is projected to reach 6 to 9%, adding an estimated 50 to 65 GW of new electricity demand — equivalent to building 50 to 65 nuclear power plants.

 This growth, driven by the AI revolution, has led to a backlog of power demand.
-U.S. utilities have received interconnection requests totaling over 1,000 GW — though historically only about 13% of such requests reach commercial operation.
-Even so, the scale creates a supply-constrained market where infrastructure planning is critical.
+U.S. utilities have received interconnection requests totaling over 1,000 GW.
+The scale creates a supply-constrained market where infrastructure planning is critical.

 Projected Data Center Demand by State